-Hanson Search talks to Paul Davies, Managing Director at firstlight PR on the impact of Covid-19
+Hanson Search talks to Paul Davies, Managing Director at firstlight group on the impact of Covid-19

 Welcome to our ‘Getting Business Back’ series where we are talking to industry leaders from agency and inhouse backgrounds about the impact of COVID-19 on their businesses and the steps they are taking as we move out of the crisis.